Kishore409/weston-docker/README.md

 # weston-docker

-Note: validated on Ubuntu 16.04
+Note: validated on Ubuntu 16.04 (Host)

 # Setup and build docker